MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 ### Upgrading the Azure Information Protection scanner

-Use the following instructions to upgrade the scanner from a general availability version lower than 1.48.204.0 to the current version of the scanner.
+Use the following instructions to upgrade the scanner from a general availability version older than 1.48.204.0 to the current version of the scanner.

 #### To upgrade the scanner to the current version